kostiantyn-nemchenko/ansible-role-mongodb-exporter/README.md

 mongodb_exporter_mongodb_socket_timeout: 3s
 # Amount of time an operation with this session will wait before returning an error in case a connection to a usable server can't be established
 mongodb_exporter_mongodb_sync_timeout: 1m
+# Specifies the database in which the user is created
+mongodb_exporter_authentification_database: ""

 # Currently ignored
 mongodb_exporter_groups_enabled: ""